davekinkead/philosophy/readings.md

   - Roemer, "Should Marxists be interested in exploitation?"

   - Nozick, Anarchy, State, and Utopia, - July

-  - Rawls, A Theory of Justice - August (Shapiro CH5)

   - Rawls, "Justice as fairness: political not metaphysical" - Aug